Chrolo/subpar-project-tracker/README.md

 # SubPar project tracker
-_v0 Desu yo_
+_v1 Desu yo_

 ## What is it?
 A service to keep track of your groups projects and where they're at.

 It takes the form of a single service API, which you can use to retrieve the status of a project or update projects.
-There is a separate CLI program included to an admin to add new project and API tokens
+There is a separate CLI program included for an admin to add new project and API tokens

 ## The API

-The API that this spins up is documented in `/docs/api.swagger.json`.
+The API that this spins up is documented in `/docs/api-spec.json`.
 It's an OpenAPI v3 spec.
 You can use [the online API editor/viewer](https://editor.swagger.io/) to help read it if you'd like.

 ## Dependant Infrastructure: